 In other words, concrete relations such as equality and similarity lie in the field of descriptive knowledge.
 Their metaphysical analysis supposes their transference to the explanatory field.
 Through such transference it appears that such relations are not simple entities but composite.
 They involve a component of primary relativity and a component of secondary determinations.
 The primary relativity is inseparable from its base and for that reason all change is change in the base and only incidentally and consequently change in the relativity.
-The secondary determinations are constitutive neither of the relation nor of its reality as relation but simply of the differentiation of concrete relations; and because that differentiation depends, not on the base alone but on the base and term together, it can vary without variation in the base.
+The secondary determinations are constitutive neither of the real relation nor of its reality as relation but simply of the differentiation of concrete relations; and because that differentiation depends, not on the base alone but on the base.